mulderp/mulderp.github.com/_posts/2013-02-27-A-custom-rails-stack-with-chef.md

 * One of the most important abstractions in Chef are cookbooks.
 Cookbooks are similar to Gems in Ruby.
 Cookbooks bundle code (= "recipes") that can be configured with "attributes" and configuration "templates".
 In a way, cookbooks apply the MVC pattern: Data models are attributes, views are templates, and controllers are recipes.
 Cookbooks are opinionated, some more than others, but my advice for installation of services, is to look at [community cookbooks](http://community.opscode.com) first, and then at opinions found in cookbooks found at Github.

-* As we just tackle a single node setup, Chef-Solo provisioning with Vagrant is a sweet combination.
+* As we just tackle a single node setup, Vagrant and Chef-Solo are a sweet combination.
 Vagrant takes care of your Unix VM, and Chef-Solo can easily load cookbooks from your local environment.

 * The setup of a web infrastructure stack will require multiple cookbooks, and you'll quickly feel that downloading cookbooks yourself, and variation of cookbooks should be managed with some tool.
 So far, I tried 2 tools to manage cookbooks: Berkshelf and Librarian-Chef.
 Whereas Librarian manages quite well the download part, Berkshelf helps in solving package problems at hand.
 Think of Berkshelf as the Bundler for Ruby gems and in let's say 80% of cases, you'll just want to download cookbooks and can live with cookbook defaults, rather than deriving your own version of a cookbook.
 Berkshelf helps to abstract away the details when needed.